surifirstpin/biplus_documentation/docs/DatabaseConnection.md

 - **Maximum connection** maximum number of connection you want to setup
 - **Additional Parameters** include any additional JDBC parameter in this section
-- **Over SSH** protect the data using a user and access key assigned to it **3.** Dialects select the accurate dialect from the list using drop down option.
+- **Over SSH** protect the data using a user and access key assigned to it
+-
+**3. Dialects** select the accurate dialect from the list using drop down option.
-**Test Connection** click the button to check if the entered information is running accurately.
+**4. Test Connection** click the button to check if the entered information is running accurately.

-**5.** Add Connection click the button to establish and save the connection.
+**5. Add Connection**click the button to establish and save the connection.

 >After establishing the connection you can see the list of connections names on left side toolbar